AmateursLeague/sneaky-package/PyPi_Setup.md

 ## 1. Introduction

-This documentation provides a comprehensive guide on how to set up and deploy a Python package to the Python Package Index (PyPI).
-The package is designed to facilitate the sharing of Python projects, enabling users to install it easily using pip.
+In this guide, We will provide you with a comprehensive overview of how to set up and deploy a Python package to the Python Package Index (PyPI).
+This package is designed to facilitate the sharing of Python projects, enabling you to install it easily using pip.

 ### Purpose

-The objectives of this guide are to help users:
+The objectives of this guide is to help you to:

-- Understand the necessary setup for the package
+- Understand the necessary setup for your package
-- Deploy the package to PyPI
+- Deploy your package to PyPI
-- Install the package effortlessly on any system
+- Install your package easily on any system

 ## 2. Pre-requisites